atherqureshi/Project_CatalogApp/README.md

 - The backend is sqlite, the database is mapped to ORM using SQLAlchemy
 - Flask is the webserver framework
 - It follows the PEP8 style guide.
+- All raw_data for playing around is in raw_data folder in JSON form